xaviervalarino/portfolio/src/about.md

 * Genomic Sequencing

 </div>
-I've been spent a fair amount of time as a freelancer, and have broad set of expertise.
+I've spent a fair amount of time as a freelancer, and have broad set of expertise; alongside product design, I do contract illustration.

 Feel free to inquire at <a href="mailto:xavier@valarino.com">xavier@valarino.com</a>.